relaystr/ndk/doc/usecases/requests.md

   // Use NdkEventSigner from ndk_flutter for automatic web/native selection
 );

-// the account must be registered, that is where the AUTH gets signed ndk.accounts.addAccount(pubkey: account.pubkey, type: account.type, signer: account.signer);
+// the account does not have to be one of ndk.accounts: handing it over is

-final response = ndk.requests.query(
+// enough, and it can differ from the one that is logged in final response = ndk.requests.query(
   filter: Filter(kinds: [1059], authors: [myPubkey]),
   auth: RelayAuth.allow(account),